CCollier-AI/CCollier-AI.github.io/ai-as-a-critical-thinking-partner.md

 When I first started using tools like ChatGPT, Claude, Perplexity, Midjourney, etc., I totally understood how addictive it can be to just say:
 	“I’ll just use *\<insert AI product or service here\>* for that.”

-After countless hours over countless months—using numerous services and applications—one thing has stood out to me:
+After countless hours over countless months-using numerous services and applications-one thing has stood out to me:

 ## We don’t talk enough about how AI can help in everyday thinking

-The biggest change for me wasn’t technical — it was cognitive.
+The biggest change for me wasn’t technical - it was cognitive.
 Not in a hype-y “AI will replace everything” way, but in a practical, human way.
 The rule of thumb I’ve found is simple:

 ***How you structure your interaction with AI makes the biggest difference***